8 Clutter Mistakes and How to Overcome Them

 This is by far the biggest mistake folks make when decluttering.
 Instead of removing, they are moving.
 Getting the clutter out only to put it somewhere else.
 And that is not going to create a home you love

-Instead: As soon as you fill a box or a bag or a tote, take it right to your car and tuck it safely inside.
-Then the next time you are out, you can drop those boxes and bags off at the local donation center.
+Clutter-Free Solution: As soon as you fill a box or a bag or a tote, take it right to your car and tuck it safely inside.

 Mistake number one avoided.
 Incredible decluttering progress made.